zenorocha/wedocs/intro/using-the-command-line.md

 wedeploy       	wedeploy.io
 ```

+If you know how to use `git remote` you already know how to use `we remote`.

 For your convenience we include the wedeploy cloud remote by default once you log in on the CLI app with `we login` (requested when necessary).

-All commands that support --project, --container, and / or --remote support this host style.
+All commands that support --project, --container, and / or --remote support this host style as well.

 <!-- </article> -->